Cristiandis/NTIX/docs/commands/README.md

 ### Global behavior

 * **Validation**: NTIX validates that packages exist in their respective managers before listing them.
 Non-existent packages are removed from the diff with a warning.
-* **Colors**: Output is color-coded - green for install, yellow for upgrade, cyan for adopt, dark red for remove.
+* **Colors**: Output is color-coded - green for install, yellow for upgrade, cyan for adopt, red for remove.
 Package managers are colored: purple for winget, blue for chocolatey, pink for scoop.
 * **Warnings** are yellow, **errors** are red.